 - Preferred information sources by residents continue to be the City’s e-news, website, and snail mail, which will assist with the city’s focus on communications moving forward.

-Read results from the Neighborhood Survey conducted in November of 2010, and reported to the City Council in January of 2011.
+Data from the survey conducted in November of 2010, and reported to the City Council in January of 2011:

 If you'd like to see the survey consultant's presentation of the survey results, you can go to the City Council meeting page, scroll down to the January 24, 2011 meeting, and click on the video link for that meeting.